-We will meet Objective 1 by pressure coring through the Orange sand and bounding mud in the first hole, H002, and pressure coring a portion of the Blue sand in the second hole, H003.
-Pressure core analysis will be done on-board and at the dock.
+We will meet Objective 1 by pressure coring through the Orange sand, Orange sand bounding mud, and a portion of the Blue sand in the in the first hole, H003.
+Pressure core analysis will be done on-board and dockside.
 Conventional core analysis will be done on depressurized pressure cores.
 We will characterize the 1) hydrate concentration, dissolved methane concentration, and produced gas composition, 2) pore water dissolved solute concentration and composition, 3) lithofacies identification, grain size, and sorting, 3) permeability, 4) compressibility, 5) strength behavior, 6) sediment composition and age, 7) microbial communities and activity.
 We will illuminate the diffusion rate and direction of methane and other solutes diffusion by taking background cores 16.4, 49.2, and 148 ft (5, 15 and 45 m) above and 49.2 ft (15 m) below the orange sand.